cointop-sh/cointop/docs/content/faq.md

 ## What does the yellow asterisk in the row mean?

-  The yellow asterisk or star means that you've selected that coin to be a favorite.
+  The yellow asterisk `*` star means that you've selected that coin to be a favorite.

 ## My favorites aren't being saved?